The Course Runs from 9:30am-4:00pm

 There will be a break for lunch.
-Vegetarian lunch and Dinner featuring Cordyceps and local foods will be provided.
+Vegetarian lunch featuring Cordyceps and local foods will be provided.

 Get Hands on Cloning, and Starting Cultures from Spore, Expanding Cultures, Preparing Nutrient Medias, Inoculating, Harvesting, and Processing!